-"Why would we exclude 3% of Indiana's population from participating in this program and being able to exercise their responsibility as parents without significant financial sacrifice?"
+"Why would we exclude 3% of Indiana's population from participating in this program and being able to exercise their responsibility as parents without significant financial sacrifice?
 And, in the end, Elcesser noted that it's important for Hoosiers to know that the voucher program only takes up 2% of the state budget, less than 5% of the state education budget, and that only 6% of students in the state receive vouchers.
-He added, "We believe that all families that are paying taxes should be able to use that small percentage of their state tax dollars to support private school choice." †

-Criterion staff report John Elcesser The Indiana General Assembly is considering removing all income restrictions from the state school voucher program and making educational choice universal in the state.
+He added, "We believe that all families that are paying taxes should be able to use that small percentage of their state tax dollars to support private school choice." † to enroll their children in any traditional public school district of their choice or in charter schools, which also Ways to show support for universal school choice in Indiana Criterion staff report John Elcesser The Indiana General Assembly is considering removing all income restrictions from the state school voucher program and making educational choice universal in the state.
 The Indiana Non-Public Educational Association (INPEA) recommends the following actions for people to let legislators know of their support for this legislation that will bring the voucher program "across the finish line," according to the INPEA's executive director, John Elcesser: -Follow the Indiana Non-Public Education Association on Facebook and X and sign up to receive INPEA's newsletters with updates throughout the legislative session. -Send an e-mail, note or letter in support of universal choice to your legislators.
 Handwritten notes are especially effective.
-Visit INPEA's Legislative Action Center at <a href="https://bit.ltml/bit -Record a video telling legislators how school choice has impacted your family and how universal choice would be beneficial.
+Visit INPEA's Legislative Action Center at bit.ly/ INPEALegislativeActionCenter for contact information. -Record a video telling legislators how school choice has impacted your family and how universal choice would be beneficial.
 You can share this video on social media or send it via e-mail to your legislators. -Be willing to testify at the Statehouse in support of universal choice.
 For more information, reach out to Andrea Anderson, INPEA's communications and member relations director, at aanderson@inpea.org. -Respond to INPEA's legislative action alerts throughout the legislative session.
 This information will be shared via e-mail and on social media. †